Crazy-Spy/EcoFoodCalc/README.md

 * **Game Visuals Integration:** The nutritional breakdown is displayed with a **circular segment meter** using the official Eco game colors for instant feedback.
 * **Data Persistence & Portability:** Complete functionality to **Export/Import** user preferences, custom tags, and dietary exclusions.
 * **Taste Profile Respect:** Suggested diets automatically exclude foods flagged by the user as `BAD`, `HORRIBLE`, or the globally set `WORST` food.
+* **User Interface:** The user interface was created by **Maarten494** (https://www.reddit.com/user/Maarten494/).
+He generously donated his time and skills to design and implement the UI used in this project.

 ---